matinschams/True-Mates/README.md

 ## Summary

-I have gone through the set of criteria for each requirement listed and created their respective branches.
-In each branch there is a README describing what features have been implemented.
-I was not able to finish all the requirements for number 3, due to my current weeks time constraint and dev issue but I merged all my so far completion to the main branch.
+All requirements have been completed and seperated into their own feature branches.
+All screenshots of functionality are in the main branch README file and the feature branches hold a README file of feature implementation.

+## Startup

+Install all dependencies

+1. `npm install`

+Copy the env file and fill in your own information

+2. `cp .env.example .env`

+Start the node server

+3. `npm start`

+You are ready !

-## Run with Docker
+## Run with Docker (Temporarily Removed: Follow Alternative Instructions)

+**TEMPORARILY REMOVED DOCKER METHOD**

 Follow the steps below to get the application running